Johannes613/redat-smart-livestock/README.md

 [![ML Model](https://img.shields.io/badge/ML-CatBoost-ff6600?style=for-the-badge&logo=analytics)](https://catboost.ai/)
 [![Hackathon](https://img.shields.io/badge/Competition-Tatweer%20Hackathon-purple?style=for-the-badge)](#)

-> **REDAT** (meaning "reclaiming" or "guiding back" in local dialect) is a state-of-the-art smart agriculture and predictive health platform designed for camel farmers in the UAE and wider Gulf region.
+> **REDAT** (meaning "reclaiming" or "guiding back" in local dialect) is a state-of-the-art smart agriculture and predictive health platform designed specifically for camel farmers in Al Qua'a, Al Ain, UAE.
 By integrating real-time **IoT collar telemetry**, custom-trained **Machine Learning classifiers**, and **Generative AI models**, REDAT revolutionizes traditional livestock management, turning reactive veterinary care into proactive, data-driven herd conservation.

 ---

 ## ⚠️ The Problem

-Camels are deeply intertwined with the cultural heritage of the UAE and the wider Gulf region.
+Camels are deeply intertwined with the cultural heritage of Al Qua'a and the wider Al Ain region.
 They are also incredibly valuable livestock assets, with some breeds and racing camels holding immense economic value.
 However, modern camel farming faces several critical challenges:

 * **Reactive vs. Proactive Healthcare**: Traditional farming methods rely heavily on periodic visual inspections by farmers or herdsmen.
 Because camels are stoic animals that often hide signs of weakness, illnesses, injuries, or severe heat stress are frequently detected only after they become critical, leading to high veterinary costs or tragic loss of the animal.
 * **Vast and Remote Grazing Environments**: Herds often roam over massive, remote desert regions.
 Tracking the exact location of individual camels, ensuring they haven't wandered off, and monitoring their daily movement patterns manually is virtually impossible.
-* **Extreme Environmental Stress**: Summer temperatures in the UAE frequently exceed 45°C. Without continuous biometric monitoring, it is extremely difficult to know when a camel is experiencing silent dehydration or dangerous heat stress before physical collapse occurs.
+* **Extreme Environmental Stress**: Summer temperatures in Al Qua'a frequently exceed 45°C. Without continuous biometric monitoring, it is extremely difficult to know when a camel is experiencing silent dehydration or dangerous heat stress before physical collapse occurs.
 * **Isolated Farming Communities**: When a disease outbreak (like Camel Pox) occurs, or when local hazards (like dried wells or broken fences) emerge, farmers have no rapid, centralized way to alert their neighbors, leaving surrounding herds vulnerable.

 ---